Greece – Hellas

 Greeks speak the Greek language, which forms a distinct branch of the Indo-European family of languages.
 It has a written tradition going back 3,500 years, and has been written using the Greek alphabet since the 9th century BC.
 Greek is the official language of Greece and Cyprus, and one of the official languages of the European Union.

-Read more about the Greek Language
+Read more about the History of Greek Language

 Greek National Symbols

-Greece Flag
+Greek Flag

 National Anthem of Greece – Hymn to Liberty